 Visitors must sign-in at the main office and provide a State issued ID to obtain a visitor pass.
-Any adult visiting the school day to assist teachers with field trips or preparation for special events must complete the form for a Criminal Background check and Anti Bullying Policy
+Any adult visiting the school during the school day to assist teachers with field trips or preparation for special events must complete the form for a Criminal Background check and Anti Bullying Policy and submit to the office fifteen days prior to event.

 Parents are welcome at all times and must sign-in at the main office to obtain a pass.
 Parents who wish to consult with teachers should call and arrange a time that is mutually agreeable to both parent and teacher.
 Students from other schools may visit L.H.S. as part of an authorized exchange program.
 Other students and non-students are not to be in the high school building unless on official business with the high school office.